 Cascais & Estoril

-The place is crowded during Summer and we didn’t have much to do when we stopped here.
+It is a crowded place during Summer and we didn’t have much to do when we stopped here.
 Just sat and looked at the Ocean, the colorful little fishermen boats, and the cats running around looking for some fresh fish to eat.

 Pin for later!